Free Customized Piano Recommendations for You >>> Piano Finder

 At the low end of the upright spectrum, one can expect to find many free pianos, which are generally worth what you pay for them.
 We examined this before in a previous column.

-Within this range, a recent and more lightly-used upright is possible in a fair to good condition if from a reputable brand.
+Within this range, a recent and more lightly-used upright is possible in fair to good condition if from a reputable brand.
 The difference between these uprights and those in the $0-$1,000 range is the quality of the brands of the used pianos available.

 Examples in this range, as advertised online*, include:

-However, for many buyers the relatively low cost does not make up for the instability and poor tone quality found frequently in used pianos within this range.
+However, for many buyers, the relatively low cost does not make up for the instability and poor tone quality frequently found in used pianos within this range.
 Stencil and economy pianos are manufactured to a single design.

 Buying new in this range allows for some significant benefits, including multi-year warranties and, for Steinway-designed models, a Trade-Up policy that allows all of one’s investment in a new upright to be applied later to a new Steinway if desired.